SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

-                    OR "*empower*" OR "*equal*" OR "*equit*" OR "exclud*" OR "exclusion" OR "freedom" OR "gap" OR  "impair*" OR  "includ*" OR "inclusion" OR "independence" OR  "*parit*" OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "right*" OR "self concept" OR "self confidence" OR "self efficacy" OR "violat*") )
+                    OR "*empower*" OR "*equal*" OR "*equit*" OR "exclud*" OR "exclusion" OR "freedom" OR "gap" OR  "impair*" OR  "includ*" OR "inclusion" OR "independence" OR  "*parit*" OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "right*" OR "self concept" OR "self confidence" OR "self efficacy")
+                )
             )
 )